pagopa/io-backend/README.md

 ### Installation steps

-1. clone the project in a folder called `italia-backend`
+1. clone the project in a folder called `io-backend`
-2. go to the project's folder
+1. go to the project's folder
+1. copy `.nprm.example` to `.npmrc` and replace the `TOKEN` planceholder with your GitHub token (must have repo and packages scopes)
-3. run `scripts/build-tools.sh` to build the `tools` Docker image
+1. run `scripts/build-tools.sh` to build the `tools` Docker image
-4. run `scripts/yarn.sh` to install backend dependencies
+1. run `scripts/yarn.sh` to install backend dependencies
-5. run `scripts/generate-proxy-api-models.sh` to generate the models defined in api_proxy.yaml and api_notifications.yaml
+1. run `scripts/generate-proxy-api-models.sh` to generate the models defined in api_proxy.yaml and api_notifications.yaml
-6. run `scripts/build.sh` to compile the Typescript files
+1. run `scripts/build.sh` to compile the Typescript files
-7. run `scripts/generate-test-certs-task.sh` to create SAML (SPID) certificates
+1. run `scripts/generate-test-certs-task.sh` to create SAML (SPID) certificates
-8. run `docker-compose up -d` to start the containers
-9. edit your `/etc/hosts` file by adding:
+1. edit your `/etc/hosts` file by adding:

     ```
     127.0.0.1    spid-testenv2
-    127.0.0.1    italia-backend
+    127.0.0.1    io-backend
     ```

-12. copy `.env.example` to `.env` and fill the variables with your values
+1. copy `.env.example` to `.env` and fill the variables with your values
+1. run `docker-compose up -d` to start the containers
-13. point your browser to [https://italia-backend/metadata](https://italia-backend/metadata) and copy the source of the page to a new `testenv2/conf/sp_metadata.xml` file
+1. point your browser to [https://io-backend/metadata](https://io-backend/metadata) and copy the source of the page to a new `testenv2/conf/sp_metadata.xml` file
-15. run `docker-compose up -d` to restart the containers
+1. run `docker-compose up -d` again to restart the containers
-16. point your browser to [https://italia-backend](https://italia-backend)
+1. point your browser to [https://io-backend](https://io-backend)

 If you are using Docker with a Docker Machine replace `localhost` with the IP of the Docker Machine ([More details here](https://docs.docker.com/machine/reference/ip/)).